Fine Art Photography Daily

 ©Paula Rubilar, 2023, courtesy the artist

-The gallery’s concluding hall is adorned with the works of Sofía Vilches, Nicolas Marticorena, and María Jesús Ramírez.
+The gallery’s final hall is adorned with the works of Sofía Vilches, Nicolas Marticorena, and María Jesús Ramírez.
 The segment stands out not only for the robustness of the projects but also for the encapsulated diversity within the space.
 From Vílchez’s evocative nudes to Marticorena’s documentary photographs portraying locations affected by water crises and drought, and Ramírez’s exquisite still-lifes, this section offers consistently well-developed projects and artistic visions.

 Sofía Vilches’s collection of nudes, titled ‘Piluchas’ (a colloquial Chilean term for a naked person, ‘pilucho/a’), delicately weaves an enchanting interplay of light and shadow across gracefully expressive poses.
 Vilches’s prints are the largest in the show and offer a profound exploration of the human form and convergence of diverse female narratives.